 In 2021, SLVWD successfully completed numerous infrastructure projects to benefit their supply by improving the movement of water and reducing water loss due to leaks.
-These include rerouting of CA-9 main south of Brookdale to allow Caltrans improvements, upgrade of existing 6-inch main in Quail Hollow Rd to 12-in, replacement of leaking main crossing Glen Arbor Bridge (south), the design of new pipeline to allow replacement of existing swim zone tanks in Redwood Park is complete and the project going out to bid this year for construction in 2023/2024, erosion control work required to finalize replacement of Foreman Intake raw water piping is awarded and should begin in 2022, the 2021 Capital Improvement Plan pipeline replacements have been awarded and construction will start as soon as materials are available (anticipated to be late 2023), the design of replacement pipeline crossing of the Monaco and King's Creek bridges on CA-9 to allow Caltrans replacement of the bridges is ongoing, replacement of fire-damaged Alta Via pipeline is in the preliminary stage, the replacement of failing river crossing at Huckleberry Island is in design/easement acquisition phase, the Fall Creek Fish Ladder rehabilitation is in bidding phase, replacement of Felton Heights tank is in design/land acquisition phase, design of improvements necessary for consolidation of Bracken Brae and Forest Springs is ongoing, and design of Lyon zone pipeline improvements is complete.
+These include rerouting of CA-9 main south of Brookdale to allow Caltrans improvements, upgrade of existing 6-inch main in Quail Hollow Rd to 12-in, replacement of leaking main crossing Glen Arbor Bridge (south) is complete, design of new pipeline to allow replacement of existing Swim zone tanks in Redwood park is complete and the project going out to bid this year for construction in 2023/2024, erosion control work required to finalize replacement of Foreman Intake raw water piping is awarded and should begin in 2022, the 2021 Capital Improvement Plan pipeline replacements have been awarded, construction to start as soon as materials are available, anticipated to be late 2023, design of replacement pipeline crossing of the Monaco and King's Creek bridges on CA-9 to allow Caltrans replacement of the bridges is ongoing, replacement of fire-damaged Alta Via pipeline is in prelim stage, contract is awarded, contractor is waiting for materials delivery, replacement of failing river crossing at Huckleberry Island is in design/easement acquisition phase, the Fall Creek Fish Ladder rehabilitation is in bidding phase, replacement of Felton Heights tank is in design/land acquisition phase, design of improvements necessary for consolidation of Bracken Brae and Forest Springs is ongoing, and design of Lyon zone pipeline improvements is complete.